Earlier today, the Bank of England raised the base rate from 0.5% to 0.75%.

 Fixed rate savings accounts

-If you hold money in a fixed rate savings account or fixed rate ISA, then your returns will remain the same, even though the base rate has increased.
+If you have a fixed rate savings account or ISA, your interest rate is locked in for a fixed term and will remain the same, despite the base rate rise.